 A 2016 study explored the role of pets in the social networks of people managing a long-term mental health problem and found that pets provide a sense of security and routine that provided emotional and social support.

 Studies have also shown that pets are facilitators of getting to know people, friendship formation and social support networks.

 Feeling lonely?
 Rather than picking up your phone to check Twitter, you could take Fido out for a walk or to the dog park and possibly meet a neighbor or two along the way.

 More of a cat lover?
 Check out a local cat café and interact with some friendly felines eager for some playtime.

-The Human-Animal Bond Research Institute (HABRI) is working to support scientific study of the health benefits of pets.
+The Human-Animal Bond Research Institute (HABRI) is working to support the scientific study of the health benefits of pets.

 Over the past four years, HABRI has funded approximately $2 million in research projects all aimed at exploring the benefits of human-animal interaction in three broad categories; child health and development, healthy aging, and mental health and wellness.
 HABRI Central, HABRI’s online database, houses, classifies and archives research and information on the science of the human-animal bond, and is home to more than 28,000 resources.

 As this promising field of research expands, awareness of the health benefits of pet ownership and animal-assisted intervention will continue to grow.